About the Society

 Our presidents

-Each year, a distinguished naturalist is invited to be president of the Society, and this year it is Tim Holt-Wilson, former Hon.
-President of the Geological Society of Norfolk.
+Each year, a distinguished naturalist is invited to be President of the Society, and this year it is Nick Owens author of “The Bees of Norfolk” and our Bumblebee Guide (last year it was Tim Holt-Wilson, former Hon.
+President of the Geological Society of Norfolk).

-Among recent presidents have been Professor David Bellamy, the conservationist Lord Walpole of Wolterton, the Flora Britannica author Richard Mabey, the Birds Britannica author Mark Cocker, the Norfolk naturalist Bob Ellis and the natural history author and correspondent Patrick Barkham – to name but a few.
+Among recent presidents have been the author Mark Cocker, the Norfolk naturalist Bob Ellis and the natural history author and correspondent Patrick Barkham – to name but a few.
 Here is a long list…